 Get the context right

 Before getting into the content of a clinical note, remember to check the context.
 For example, are you writing in the correct patient chart?
 Have you included the date and time?
 Will the next person to read the note know who wrote it?

 These questions are so basic they are easy to overlook.
-However, minor context errors lead to enormous time lost and negative impacts on patient health.
+However, minor context errors lead to enormous time loss and negative patient health impacts.
 Before starting your note, make sure to check the following: